T

 • Consider a guided tour for deeper historical insights.

-• The 'Full Experience' ticket includes the underground and third ring.
+• The 'Full Experience' ticket includes the underground (Hypogeum) and third tier.

 2. Midday